GEMScienceTools/oq-mbtk/docsrc/contents/mbt.rst

    :members: extract, to_df, from_df, create_subcatalogues, get_dataframe, create_gcmt_files

 Tectonic regionalisation tools
 ==============================

 These are used in conjunction with the `subduction tools <https://gemsciencetools.github.io/oq-mbtk/contents/sub.html>`_ for classifying events in subduction regions.

-.. autoclass:: openquake.mbt.tools.tr.SetSubductionEarthquakes
+.. autoclass:: openquake.mbt.tools.tr.set_subduction_earthquakes.SetSubductionEarthquakes
    :members: classify